kelsy-and-sir-s-party-planner/Marketing.guidr/README.md

 ## First Objective

-- [ ] Look at other designs for ispiration.
+- [/] Look at other designs for ispiration.
-- [ ] Draw a wireframe of the outline we want to design.
+- [/] Draw a wireframe of the outline we want to design.

 ## Second Objective

-- [ ] Make simple outline with small amounts of css.
+- [/] Make simple outline with small amounts of css.
 Heavily focus on HTML.

 ## Third Objective

 - [ ] Get html lined up in less files.
 - [ ] Setup mixins, variables, color scheme, and fontsizes.
 - [ ] Create hover function for buttons

+## Fourth Objective

+- [ ] Set up java (budget calculator, supplies selectors, 'save to cart' button)